antonio112000/JDBC-Database-Connection/README.md

 Finally, It is important to close the connection  to release any other database resources (cursors, handles, etc.) the connection may be holding on to with this instruction : connection.close();

+N.B:The versions used are :  PostgreSQL 14.1 , and IntelliJ Idea Edititon 2021.2.1